ch3rn0v/dry/README.md

 # Acknowledgements

-This tool wouldn't be possible without awesome Haskell community, [@haskellru](https://t.me/haskellru) in particular.
+This tool wouldn't have been possible without awesome Haskell community, [@haskellru](https://t.me/haskellru) in particular.

 You can find the list of libraries used in package.yaml